CUPalex/cupalex.github.io/_news/announcement-2.md

 related_posts: false
 ---

-I started my job as a Research Assistant at [LaCoCo Lab](https://lacoco-lab.github.io/home/) with [Dr. Michael Hahn](https://www.mhahn.info).
-Very excited to work on LLM interpretability with my amazing colleagues!
+Started a job as a Research Assistant at [LaCoCo Lab](https://lacoco-lab.github.io/home/) with [Dr. Michael Hahn](https://www.mhahn.info).
+Very excited to work on LLM interpretability with such amazing colleagues!